nonexistent9/ci_ext/README.md

 ## 🔒 Privacy & Security

-- ✅ Your data stays private (only sent to OpenAI for analysis)
+- ✅ Your data is sent only to your Supabase Edge Function (and OpenAI), using your authenticated session
-- ✅ API keys stored securely in Chrome
+- ✅ No OpenAI API keys are stored in the extension
-- ✅ No data collection by this extension
+- ✅ Row Level Security in Supabase restricts data to each user
 - ✅ Open source code for transparency

 ## 💡 Pro Tips